 Superfatting is a technique used in soap making to ensure that all the lye is used up in the saponification process, it's also a way to naturally add moisturizing properties to the soap.
 This means that a certain excess of unsaponified oils (oils not used up by the lye) are left in the soap.
 Percentages can range depending on what kind of soap is desired.
 A lesser percentage or superfatting will be more cleansing; a higher percentage will be more moisturizing.
 We always super fat our soaps to ensure no free alkali remains.

 Yes.
 We use synthetic chemicals on an as “as needed” basis.
 For example, lotions contain water.
 You MUST have a preservative.
 Some do make lotion without preservatives but that is a chance we are simply not willing to take.
 There are natural antioxidants, like Rosemary oil extract and natural antimicrobials, like grapefruit seed extract but these DO NOT provide the broad range of protection needed against yeast, mold, and bacteria.
 For more information on preservatives go Making Skin Care - HERE

 Do you conduct animal testing or use ingredients that have been tested on animals?

-Absolutely not...in no way, shape or form.
-Our products, nor any of the ingredients used to make them, have been tested on animals.
+No. Our products, nor any of the ingredients used to make them, have been currently tested on animals.
+Why do we say currently?
+Many products, if not all products, that are not currently animal tested may have most likely been in the past.
+It is important to note that we do not purchase supplies from manufacturers that conduct animal testing.
+We do not conduct animal testing.
 Dunnock And Hinny complies with the Corporate Standard Of Compassion For Animals as set for by the Coalition For Consumer Information On Cosmetics (CCIC).
 You can find us in Leaping Bunny's compassionate shopping guide.